smizell/verbose/docs/specification.rst

 Link Example
 ############

-The affordance below provides a link to a customer resource.
+The transition below provides a link to a customer resource.

 * It shows ``name`` being used, which has a name of ``customer``
 * It defines the link relations for this link using the ``rels`` property